gillibrand/expand-selection-to-function-js/README.md

         alert('Example!')
     };»

-After expanding the selection, you can also restore the last selection, which will contract the selection to what it was before.
-You can expand several times, then restore several times to return to your original selection.
+After expanding the selection, you can restore the last selection, which will contract the selection to what it was before.
+You can expand several times then restore several times to return to your original selection.

 Usage
 -----

-Both command are available in the `Selection` menu and bound to the following keyboard shortcuts on Windows and Linux:
+Both commands are available in the `Selection` menu and bound to the following keyboard shortcuts on Windows and Linux:

     Expand Selection to Function (JavaScript)   Alt+↑
     Restore Last Selection                      Alt+↓